-10. EVALUATION.
+Rule 14.
+EVALUATION

-10.1.
-Evaluation of the Program: Sufficient data will be collected on an ongoing basis to ensure the quality of the program.
-Such data will include evaluation by parties and attorneys of the ADR process as applied to their case, the performance of the neutral in the case, and ways to improve the effectiveness of the ADR program.
-Courts will use the data to improve the quality of programs.
-It is inappropriate to use data concerning settlement rate as the sole basis for program funding or program evaluation.
+A. Evaluation of the Program: Data shall be collected on an ongoing basis to ensure the quality of the program.
+Court programs shall provide all available data as requested by the GODR in a timely fashion as directed by the GODR.
+Such data may include evaluation by parties and attorneys of the ADR process as applied to their case, the performance of the neutral in the case, and ways to improve the effectiveness of the ADR program.
+A court may use such data to improve the quality of programs and shall share it with the GODR to provide statewide statistics.
+Data concerning settlement rate shall not be used as the sole basis for program funding or program evaluation.

-- 10.2.
-Evaluation of Neutrals: - a.
-Courts must establish procedures to monitor the performance of neutrals on an ongoing basis.
-It is inappropriate to use data concerning settlement rate as the sole basis for evaluation of a neutral. - b.
+- B. Evaluation of Neutrals: - 1.
+Court programs shall establish procedures to monitor the performance of neutrals on an ongoing basis.
+Court programs shall not use data concerning settlement rate as the sole basis for the evaluation of a neutral. - 2.
 Procedures should be established to remove incompetent, ineffective, or unethical neutrals from the roster.
-These procedures should also include reporting removal to the Georgia Office of Dispute Resolution so that registration may be reconsidered.
+Such procedures should also include reporting removal to the GODR so that a neutral's registration may be reconsidered.

-11. LOCAL PROGRAM RULES OF PROCEDURE FOR ADR.
+Rule 15.
+LOCAL PROGRAM RULES OF PROCEDURE FOR ADR

-Courts may present local program rules of procedure to the Georgia Commission on Dispute Resolution for approval.
-Approval of local program rules of procedure will be filed with the Georgia Supreme Court.
-Approved programs will be considered experimental pilot projects for one year under Uniform Superior Court Rule 1.2.
-It is the intention of the Georgia Supreme Court to work toward uniformity so that variations between programs will be eventually minimized.
-In order to assist lawyers and parties in discerning differences between the rules of different courts, the rules will be submitted with the following format:
+- A. Courts shall present local program rules of procedure for newly created ADR programs to the Georgia Commission on Dispute Resolution for approval.
+Approval of local program rules of procedure for newly created ADR court programs shall also be filed with the Georgia Supreme Court.
+Approved programs shall be considered experimental pilot projects for one year under Uniform Superior Court Rule 1.2.
+Any changes to the local program rules for approved programs shall be submitted to the GODR for review.
+If upon review, the GODR finds any deficiencies, GODR will notify the court program of the nature of the deficiencies and allow the court program time to make corrections.
+GODR will then submit the changes to the Georgia Court-Connected Alternative Dispute Resolution Act (O.C.G.A. §§ 15-23-1 to 15-23-12), only local court programs that have been approved by and remain in good standing with the Commission on Dispute Resolution may collect local ADR filing fees.

+- B. It is the intention of the Georgia Supreme Court to work toward statewide uniformity so that variations between programs will be eventually minimized.
+To assist lawyers and parties in discerning differences between the rules of different courts, the local ADR rules shall be submitted with the following format:

-- 1. Referral:
+- 1. Referrals.

-- 2. Timing of ADR processes:
+- 2. Timing of ADR processes.

-- 3. Exemption:
+- 3. Exemptions.

-- 4. Appointment of neutrals:
+- 4. Appointment of neutrals.

-- 5. Qualifications of neutrals:
+- 5. Qualifications of neutrals.

-- 6. Compensation of neutrals:
+- 6. Compensation of neutrals.

-- 7. Immunity:
+- 7. Confidentiality and immunity.

-- 8. Confidentiality:
+- 8. Exceptions to confidentiality.

-- 9. Appearance:
+- 9. Appearance.

-- 10. Sanctions for failing to appear without good cause:
+- 10. Sanctions for failing to appear.

-- 11. Communication with parties:
+- 11. Communication with parties.

-- 12. Communication with the court:
+- 12. Communication with the court.

-- 13. Completion of ADR processes:
+- 13. Completion of ADR processes.

-APPENDIX B
+- 14. Evaluation of program and neutrals.

+Appendix A 3.29.2021 16

-REQUIREMENTS FOR QUALIFICATION AND TRAINING OF NEUTRALS
+APPENDIX B RULES FOR QUALIFICATION AND TRAINING OF NEUTRALS4